Zelfmonco/Geometry-Plug/README.md

 # GeometryPlug

+## Shake trigger update!

 Geometry Plug lets you connect your sex toys to Geometry Dash.

-This mod is **NOT** standalone and requires external software and hardware which can be found here: https://buttplug.io/
+This mod is NOT standalone and requires external software and hardware which can be found here: https://buttplug.io/

+This mod requires the Geode mod launcher: https://geode-sdk.org/

-This mod will be updated to add more feature and ensure its functionality.
+This mod will be updated to add more features and ensure its functionality.

 Upcoming features:

-    - Abiltity to control mutliple devices
+- Ability to control multiple devices

-    - Shake trigger support

-DM me on discord @zelfmonco if you have questions or comments :3
+If you have questions or comments about the mod join my discord: https://discord.gg/MxbWqBfkhn